Are Yorkies Good With Cats? Let’s Find Out!

 House Cats need a secure area in the home— a kind of “base camp”—or the nest that’s theirs.
 Make this refuge in the home unlimited for the dog, but also build safe areas around the house.
 In this way, the cat can sail safely from his canine sibling through the shared territory.

 Buy big cat trees, put shelves, or put a cat bed on top of a bookcase.
-It helps the cat from a safe distance to watch the dog or to enter a space without hitting the floor.
+It helps the cat from a safe distance to watch the dog or enter a space without hitting the floor.

 4. Exercise your dog.